WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

  ==  Frequently Asked Questions  ==

+= Do you require Multi-lingual/WPML support for Edwiser Bridge plugin? = Please drop a message <a target="_blank" href="https://forums.edwiser.org/topic/116/multi-lingual-wpml-support-version-for-edwiser-bridge-plugin" >here </a> if you want us to develop WPML supported version for Edwiser Bridge plugin.

  = Do WordPress and Moodle need to be installed and running on the same server? = No, not required.
 Both the systems can be installed on the same server or different servers.